The Four Agreements Summary: 7 Best Lessons from Don Miguel Ruiz

 You are never responsible for the actions of others; you are only responsible for you.
 When you truly understand this, and refuse to take things personally, you can hardly be hurt by the careless comments or actions of others.

-Relationships often degenerate into misunderstandings and fights when people make assumptions.
-That’s why Don Miguel Ruiz’s third Agreement is: Don’t make assumptions.
+Relationships can quickly degenerate into misunderstanding and fighting when people make assumptions.
+That’s why the Third Agreement is: “Don’t make assumptions.”

 Real love is accepting other people the way they are without trying to change them.